sensu/sensu-go/RBAC.md

 By default, every Entity, and Object (i.e. check) is a member of the Environment "default".

 The Organization "default" has a Group "default", which grants read/write permissions to every Object Type in the Environment "default".
-Every User is is NOT a member by default, however, it can become a member at creation time or later.
+A User is is NOT a member by default, however, it can become a member at creation time or later.

 Object Types include checks, subscriptions, filters, mutators, and handlers.